waruhiuuu/phase-3-individual-project/README.md

 - 323 people (27.6% of customers) have a voicemail plan.
 - <b>Customers that do NOT have a voicemail plan have twice the churn rate of customers that do.</b>
 - The churn rate for customers without voicemail is slightly higher than the base churn rate, but since <b>the churn rate for customers with voicemail is significantly lower</b>, this feature does end up having significance.

+# Recommendations

+## Recommendation #1: Increased Focus on Customer Service.
+- There is a sharp increase in Churn when a Customer reaches their 4th call to customer service.
+In order to retain more customers, <b>SyriaTel should focus on resolving whatever issues that customers bring up with Customer Service.
+If all questions are answered, and issues are explained and addressed, this should lead to happier customers, less customer service calls, and less churn.</b>
+- Of course, the call itself isn't the issue.
+Customer service calls are a sign that something is wrong, and the more that a customer calls, the more likely they are to be having problems with the service and/or paying their bills.
+- I recommend that SyriaTel analyze any data that they have on Customer Service calls to see what issues customers were bringing up and at what frequency.
+Proactively dealing with these issues will likely cause a decrease in churn.

+## Recommendation #2: Take a good look at your international plan and see why it increases the amount of Churn
+- Customers without the international plan are able to make international calls.
+- Customers with the international plan end up leaving.
+- I don't have data on how much the international plan costs or how it is used, but it is causing higher churn.
+- Perhaps it costs too much, or doesn't give an advantage over not having the plan, or is inferior to the competition.
+- International Minutes and Number of International Calls also have feature importance as well so they should also be investigated.

+## Recommendation #3: Offer a Flat Price Model to Combat High Customer Charges
+- Making more money is good, but there is a strong correlation between churn and high charge.
+This indicates that customers are likely being charged per minute.
+SyriaTel would ultimately make MORE money by RETAINING the customers that they already have.
+- By charging a flat fee, it eliminates any surprise that the customer has, which should result in less customer service calls, and less churn.
+- The flat fee could be offered in tiers.
+- The point of this recommendation is that customers know how much their bill is each month, even if they go over on minutes, etc.

+## Recommendation #4: Encourage Customers to get a Voice Mail Plan
+- Also, analyze to see why there is such a big difference in churn rate when customers don't have a voice mail plan.

+## Recommendation #5: Set up a system which identifies when a customer is getting close to any of the thresholds identified above.
+- Please Note: These recommendations are based on the way that everything is currently set up.
+If my other recommendations are followed, many of these issues would already be taken care of.

+### Green: Low Risk of Customer Churn.
+- 0-1 Customer Service Calls.
+- Customer Bill is $60/month or less.
+- Customer does not have International Plan.
+- Customer has Voice Mail Plan

+### Yellow: Account is begining to show warning signs of churn.
+- 2-3 Customer Service Calls
+- Customer Bill is above $60/month (the mean value)

+### Red: Account is at high risk of churn.
+- 4 or more Customer Service Calls
+- Customer Monthly Bill is at $74 or higher.
+- Customer has International Plan (in it's current form.
+See Recommendation #2)
+- Customer does not have a Voice Mail Plan